didx-xyz/aries-cloudapi-python/docs/Bootstrap Trust Ecosystem.md

 ## 2. Generate a New DID

-1. Access the API through [Governance Cloud API](http://localhost:8100/docs)
+1. Access the API through [CloudAPI-Governance](http://localhost:8200/docs)
 2. Authenticate with `governance.`+`APIKEY` role
-3. Generate a new DID with a `POST` to the following API endpoint: `/wallet/dids/`
+3. Generate a new DID with a `POST` to the following API endpoint: `/v1/wallet/dids/`
 4. An example successful response to generate a DID would look like this:

    ```json